-Applications will be available January 2, 2019 for current and active TSA student members interested in running for a national TSA office.
+Applications will be available January 2, 2020 for current and active TSA student members interested in running for a national TSA office.
 Those interested should contact Membership Manager Suzy Orr for an application.
-Learn more below:
+Learn more:

 National TSA Officer Candidate Qualifications